-Under current circumstances, several of Bank of America Museums on Us partners have adjusted their admission procedures.
+During the coronavirus pandemic, several of Bank of America Museums on Us partners have adjusted their admission procedures.
 Adjusted Museums on Us admission procedures, if applicable, can be found by locating and selecting a partner name here.
 Information will be updated on an ongoing basis.

 Also, a nifty tip: On the Museums on Us website, cardholders can opt in to receive email reminders prior to program weekends.